-Penalties on taxes due October first: if paid on or before November tenth of the current year, no interest or penalty; if paid on or before May thirty-first of the following year, no penalty; if paid after November tenth of the current year, interest shall be added at the rate of one per cent per month calculated from October first to the first day of the month following the date of payment or time of sale of such unpaid taxes.
+Penalties on taxes due October first: if such taxes are paid on or before November tenth of the current year, no interest or penalty; if such taxes are paid on or before May thirty-first of the following year, no penalty; if such taxes are paid after November tenth of the current year interest is added at the rate of one per cent per month calculated from October first to the first day of the month following the date of payment or time of sale of such unpaid taxes.
 Such interest is charged on the full amount of such taxes and any penalty.
 Such interest is compounded on the first day of each month, beginning on the first day of June of the following year.
-If taxes are paid after May thirty-first of the following year, a penalty fee of 6% is added.
+If such taxes are paid after May thirty-first of the following year, a penalty of 6% is added.

-Penalties on taxes due April first: if paid on or before May tenth, no interest or penalty; if paid on or before May thirty-first, no penalty; if paid after May tenth, interest is added at the rate of one per cent per month calculated from April first to the first day of the month following the date of payment or time of sale of such unpaid taxes.
+Penalties on taxes due April first: if such taxes are paid on or before May tenth, no interest or penalty; if such taxes are paid on or before May thirty-first, no penalty; if such taxes are paid after May tenth interest is added at the rate of one per cent per month calculated from April first to the first day of the month following the date of payment or time of sale of such unpaid taxes.
 Such interest is charged on the full amount of such taxes and any penalty.
 Such interest is compounded on the first day of each month, beginning on the first day of June.
-If taxes are paid after May thirty-first, a penalty fee of 6% is added.
+If such taxes are paid after May thirty-first, a penalty of 6% is added.